salesforce/bazel-eclipse/docs/install.md

 ### Supported Platforms

 We will support you on:
-- Mac - reasonably recent OS versions
+- Mac - reasonably recent OS versions, with issues [noted on this page](macos.md).
 - Linux - reasonably recent OS version of a major distro (Ubuntu, Mint, etc)

-Windows support is tracked as [Issue 36](https://github.com/salesforce/bazel-eclipse/issues/36), see that work item for current status.
+- Windows - supported, but [we are looking for expertise](windows.md) to support this better.

 Other platforms (yo, OS/2 user!) may also work, but you may need to contribute patches if there are issues.

 ### Installing a JDK